SapiGithub/SapiPot/README.md

 - `TheSapiPot` - Main script for running the honeypot and handling incoming connections.
 - `sapipot.ini` - Example forConfiguration file for customizing the honeypot settings.
 - `TheSapiPot/model/SentAn` - Directory containing TensorFlow models for sentiment analysis.
-- `sapipot.log` - Example for Log file where honeypot logs are stored.
+- `sapipot.csv` - Example for Log file where honeypot csv are stored.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: